-Michigan Reconnect now available for those 21 to 24!
+Michigan Reconnect now available for those 21 and up!

-More Michigan residents can now earn a degree or skills certiﬁcate, tuition-free.
-Don’t miss out — the age expansion is only available for a limited time.
+More Michigan residents can now earn a degree or skills certificate, tuition-free.
+For those who are 21-24, don’t miss out!
+The age expansion is only available for a limited time.
 Apply by Nov.
 15, 2024.

 "Maybe someday" just became "definitely today."

 Michigan Reconnect provides free in-district tuition at a Michigan community college to earn an associate degree or Pell-eligible skill certificate.